lifox1/staticwebappstarter-1/README.md

 ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/web_app_ui2.png)

-## Architectural Overview
+## Architecture Overview
-(James to udpate) Once you've created a high-level Resource group, you'll create a high-level Azure DevOps pipeline and import/clone this repo, automatically importing helper libraries and taking advantage of Azure functions to deploy the set of Azure Cognitive Services and manage all of the new Azure module credentials, in the background, within your newly created pipeline.
+(James to udpate) Once you've created a high-level Resource Group, you'll create a high-level Azure DevOps pipeline and import/clone this repo, automatically importing helper libraries and taking advantage of Azure functions to deploy the set of Azure Cognitive Services and manage all of the new Azure module credentials, in the background, within your newly created pipeline.
 Once the pipeline is deployed, a static webapp will be created with your newly customizable POC UI for document processing!

 ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/sample_architecture2.png)